 Daniel 5:2-4 The king and his guests began to party.
 With wine flowing freely the party quickly degenerated.
 At some point the king thought of a way to show the superiority of Babylon’s gods over those of other nations.
 He ordered his servants to bring in the gold and silver cups that Nebuchadnezzar had taken from the temple in Jerusalem.
 By drinking from these trophies of war, the nobles would be encouraged that their gods had always made Babylon victorious over other nations in the face of the Persian siege of the city.

 But Belshazzar failed to consider that these were the sacred vessels of the Lord, the living and true God.
-They were holy, set apart for the use of the Lord and His service.
+They were holy, set apart for the use of the worship and service to the God of Israel.
 They were profaning the Name of God as they toasted their false gods from sacred cups dedicated to the Lord.
 This serves as a reminder of what is written in Proverbs 6:15 therefore calamity will come upon him suddenly; in a moment he will be broken beyond healing.
 Isaiah also had prophesied two hundred years earlier about Babylon’s fate: Isaiah 47:10-11.

 You felt secure in your wickedness, you said, “No one sees me”; your wisdom and your knowledge led you astray, and you said in your heart, “I am, and there is no one besides me.”
 But evil shall come upon you, which you will not know how to charm away; disaster shall fall upon you, for which you will not be able to atone; and ruin shall come upon you suddenly, of which you know nothing.